Tax Efficient Giving to Charity

 The income you receive from the trust is actuarily set up in advance.
 You must plan on leaving at least 10% of the gift to charity, and you get a current write off on the present value of that future gift.
 That’s a mouthful.
 You deduct the future gift now, discounted for its value in the future.

-Typically, you can get 5-8% of your donation back as income every year.
+Typically, you can get 5-8% of your donation back as income every year (for your heir).
 Meanwhile, the full donation (not just the after-tax part) is in trust and grows tax-free.

 If you understand taxation and the Tax Planning Window, you have a leg up.
 Every dollar you don’t pay in taxes you get to give away.